-As of January 1, 2006, we adopted Statement of Financial Accounting Standards (SFAS) No. 123R, Share-Based Payment (SFAS 123R) and account for stock-based compensation under the fair value method.
+We follow Statement of Financial Accounting Standards (SFAS) No. 123R, Share-Based Payment (SFAS 123R) and account for stock-based compensation under the fair value method.
 As a result, stock-based compensation consists of the following:

-- all share-based compensation arrangements granted after January 1, 2006 and for any such arrangements that are modified, cancelled, or repurchased after that date; and - the portion of previous share-based awards for which the requisite service was not rendered as of the adoption date, based on the grant-date estimated fair value of those awards estimated in accordance with the pro forma provisions of SFAS No. 123, Accounting for Stock-Based Compensation.
+- all share-based compensation arrangements granted after January 1, 2006 (adoption date of SFAS 123R) and for any such arrangements that are modified, cancelled, or repurchased after that date; and - the portion of previous share-based awards for which the requisite service was not rendered as of January 1, 2006.